-1. When will the transfer of podiatry to TDLR take place?
+1. When did the transfer of podiatry to TDLR take place?

-All duties and responsibilities for the regulation of podiatry - including licenses and renewals, customer service, and enforcement - transfer to TDLR effective September 1, 2017.
+All duties and responsibilities for the regulation of podiatry - including licenses and renewals, customer service, and enforcement - transferred to TDLR effective September 1, 2017.

 2. Do I need to get a new license issued by TDLR?